 MUFG serves as a sponsor of an ABCP conduit or similar asset securitization programme to offer solutions to its customers in order to utilize the customers' account receivables, note receivables and various types of assets.

+Under such programmes, customers' account receivables, note receivables and other assets are transferred to a special purpose company (SPC) established in advance.
+The SPC then procures funds by issuing commercial paper backed by the transferred assets.
 A typical transaction involves separating the transferred assets into preferred and subordinated tranches.
 An ABCP is issued using only the preferred tranche as the underlying assets.

-In some cases, MUFG provides liquidity support to the special purpose company which issues the ABCP.
+In cases where MUFG provides a liquidity support facility to the SPC which issues the ABCP, MUFG calculates regulatory capital requirements by treating the facility as an off-balance sheet transaction.